veggiemonk/awesome-docker/README.md

 -   [Anchor Engine](https://github.com/anchore/anchore) - Analyze images for CVE vulnerabilities and against custom security policies by [@Anchor](https://github.com/anchore)
 -   [Aqua Security](https://www.aquasec.com) :heavy_dollar_sign: - Securing container-based applications from Dev to Production on any platform
 -   [bane](https://github.com/genuinetools/bane) - AppArmor profile generator for Docker containers by [@genuinetools][genuinetools]
+-   [CetusGuard](https://github.com/hectorm/cetusguard) - CetusGuard is a tool that protects the Docker daemon socket by filtering calls to its API endpoints
 -   [CIS Docker Benchmark](https://github.com/dev-sec/cis-docker-benchmark) - This [InSpec][inspec] compliance profile implement the CIS Docker 1.12.0 Benchmark in an automated way to provide security best-practice tests around Docker daemon and containers in a production environment.
 By [@dev-sec](https://github.com/dev-sec)
 -   [Checkov](https://github.com/bridgecrewio/checkov) - Static analysis for infrastructure as code manifests (Terraform, Kubernetes, Cloudformation, Helm, Dockerfile, Kustomize) find security misconfiguration and fix them.
 By [@bridgecrew](https://github.com/bridgecrewio)
 -   [Clair](https://github.com/quay/clair) - Clair is an open source project for the static analysis of vulnerabilities in appc and docker containers.
 By [@coreos][coreos]